juniorit-ai/clang-game-project/README.md

-# C language game project development
+# Learn the C language by developing your own game

 ### Project requirements - Session 1